 The most significant way your business is affected by the accounting method you choose involves the tax year in which income and particular expense items will be counted.

-For instance, if you incur expenses in the 2007 tax year but don't pay them until the 2008 tax year, you won't be able to claim deductions for them in 2007 if you use the cash method.
-But you would be able to claim them if you use the accrual method, because under that system you record transactions when they occur, not when money actually changes hands.
+For instance, if you incur expenses in the one tax year but don't pay them until the following tax year, you won't be able to claim deductions for them in the year you incur the expenses if you use the cash method.
+But you would be able to claim them that year if you use the accrual method, because under that system you record transactions when they occur, not when money actually changes hands.

 Tax Years and Accounting Periods